-- 1. Advance fees normally go into the IOLTA; - 2.
+- 1. Advance fees are normally entrusted; - 2.
 Un-entrusted fees are treated as the lawyer's property; - 3.
 Lawyer must explain the service & do the work to earn the fee; - 4.
 Unearned fee must be returned to the client; - 5.
-Un-entrusted fees are subject to the lawyer's creditors; - 6.
-If the client does not consent, the advance fee must go into IOLTA
+Un-entrusted fees are subject to the lawyer's creditors.